suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 you want to send all that data to Heroku to have it use the same data.

 You can do this, but **NOTE** that this will **ERASE** any data on the server and replace it with your local data.
-This means anything users added will **LOST** when you do this.
+This means anything users have added will be **LOST** when you do this.
 So this is a command you typically do once before you let users access your system.

 ```shell
 heroku pg:reset